MehSalhi/ARN-Labos/ARN-Labo03_Mbayo_Salhi_Report.md

 ## Description of the final model and Performance evaluation

-Our final model used the tanh validation function with the following hyper-parameters:
+Our final model uses the following hyper-parameters:

+- tanh activation function
 - learning rate : 0.0008
 - momentum : 0.9
 - 2 hidden neurons